-I am currently working as a post-doctoral research fellow at the Kiel Institute for the World Economy.
-My research focuses on the impact of foreign employment on firm trade outcomes (exports, export-mode, export volatility).
+I am currently working as a post-doctoral research fellow at the Kiel Institute for the World Economy, within the research area The Global Division of Labour.
+My research focuses on the impact of foreign employment on firms’ outcomes and natives’ wages.
 I also work on the determination of immigration policies and the potential benefits from policy coordination across countries.
 My work is both theoretical and empirical.
 My empirical studies are mainly based on firm-level data.

 I hold a Ph.D. in economics from Lille University (LEM-CNRS).
 My Ph.D. thesis, written under the supervision of Pr.
 Hubert Jayet, is entitled: Theory and empirical evidence on contemporary international migration.
 In this thesis, I tackle the following research questions: What determines migration?
 Do trade and FDI impact migration flows?
 Conversely, to what extent do migrants foster trade and FDI?